 Leah joined Falcons Landing and the Senior Management Team, December 2012, and is delighted to be here.
 She moved from Tennessee after marrying her husband Jay, whom she met on stage at a professional dinner theatre.
 She lives in Loudoun County and has an extensive background in senior living and healthcare marketing.
 She worked for NHC Health Care while in TN and then built her career, when moving to VA, with HCR ManorCare working in independent living, assisted living, hospice and skilled nursing and rehab, where she helped develop their orthopedic program and developed strong relationships with local physicians and hospitals.
 Leah earned her degree in Communications/Theatre with studies in Criminal Justice and Graduate Studies in Human Development & Learning.
 She loves working in senior living and feels that it is a privilege and honor to serve the residents at Falcons Landing.
 She and her husband spend their free time running to baseball, baseball and oh yes, more baseball games/practices and in the winter basketball.
 Jay works as a plumbing designer/engineer for Caliber Design Inc., a local MEP in Loudoun County.
 They have the best son, Henry, who is quite the character and athlete...he sets high goals and is planning on being a major league short stop!
 Go Hank!
-They also have three cats, Jenny, Sami and Charlie!
-Don't worry, they won't turn into a crazy cat family!
+They also have two cats, Sami and Charlie!
 She looks forward to meeting you and sharing with you the lifestyle and benefits of Falcons Landing.